nopnop2002/esp-idf-sx126x/README.md

 You need to look at the schematic to set these options properly, but it's very esoteric.
 The default settings for this library are for Ra-01S / Ra-01SH.
-When using other than Ra-01S / Ra-01SH, you need to set them appropriately.
+__When using other than Ra-01S / Ra-01SH, you need to set them appropriately.__
+I don't have a SX126X other than Ra-01S / Ra-01SH.
+Therefore, I don't know the settings of SX126X other than Ra-01S / Ra-01SH.

 # Datasheet
 - RA-01S